Abdulbasit4422/Teeb_1.0/README.md

     python pinecone_vector.py
     ```
     * **What to Expect:**
-        * The script will first check if a Pinecone index named `hiv` exists.
+        * The script will first check if a Pinecone index named `pharm` exists.
 If not, it will create one (this might take about 60 seconds).
         * You'll see progress bars as it loads the PDF, splits the documents, embeds the text chunks, and upserts (uploads) them to Pinecone.
         * This process can take some time, especially for large PDFs or if you have a slower internet connection, as it involves making many API calls.
         * You should see messages like "Embedding batches" and "Upserting batches" with progress bars.